farisachugthai/pynvim/docs/api/nvim.rst

 Nvim Class
 ==========

+.. currentmodule:: pynvim.api.nvim

+.. class:: Nvim
+   :noindex:

    An instance of this class is used by remote plugins.

-.. autoclass:: pynvim.api.Nvim
+.. automodule:: pynvim.api.nvim
    :members: